princefishthrower/chrisfrew.in/src/pages/data-challenge-rendering-all-32767-invaders/index.md

 ---
 title: Data Challenge!
 Rendering all 32,767 Invaders!
-date: "2019-01-12"
+date: "2019-01-13"
 draft: false
 starID: 104
 postType: data
 ---

-This post is [also published on Medium](), if you prefer to read there, but it was posted here first :smile:.
+This post is [also published on Medium](https://medium.com/@frewin.christopher/data-challenge-rendering-all-32-767-invaders-d20e69e045f4), if you prefer to read there<sup>[1](#footnote-1)</sup>, but it was posted here first. :smile:

-# Results First, Technical Stuff Later
+## Results First, Technical Stuff Later

 If you're here just trying to find my Invader-rendering site, [that is here.](https://chrisfrew.in/invaders)

-Or, if you are looking for the repository for ^ that site, [that is here.](https://github.com/frewinchristopher/invaders)
+Or, if you are looking for the _repository_ for ^ that site, [that is here.](https://github.com/frewinchristopher/invaders)

 Finally, the backend code (in Python) to generate all 32,767 unique instances Invaders [is here.](https://github.com/frewinchristopher/invaders-data)

-# Background: Processing and p5.js
+## Background: Processing and p5.js

 I got into the whole Processing universe through a few generative art courses on Skillshare.
 If you don't know yet, Processing is a Java library (I believe there is a Python library too) that makes drawing and creating both fixed and animated digital art very easy.
 To get started, you need only to download the IDE and fill out a few methods, which could look as simple as: